So 2022 nudged the inflation genie out of the bottle - what's next?

 By Ricardo Goncalves

 Armed with billions of dollars in savings built up during the pandemic, consumers went on a spending splurge in 2022 as restrictions were lifted around the world, and international borders reopened.
-But supply couldn’t keep up with demand, and Russia’s invasion of Ukraine helped to nudge the inflation genie out of the bottle.
+But supply couldn’t keep up with demand - and then Russia invaded Ukraine.

 By Ricardo Goncalves